Derfro22/derfro22/README.md

 # Hello! 👋

-I'm **Fabrice Wasterlain**, currently undergoing training at [BeCode](https://becode.org/).
-I'm passionate about backend development and am actively seeking an internship in the field.
+I'm **Fabrice Wasterlain**, currently undergoing comprehensive training in web development at [BeCode](https://becode.org/), located in the city of Brussels.
+My passion lies particularly in backend development, and I am enthusiastically seeking an internship opportunity in this dynamic field to further enhance my skills and contribute to innovative projects.

 ## About Me